network-lumen/validator-kit/README.md

 The goal is: the validator is never directly exposed to the public Internet, and operators have a small set of simple, repeatable commands.

-> All commands in this README assume you are inside the `deploy/` directory:
+> All commands in this README assume you are inside the `validator-kit/` directory:
-> `cd /path/to/validator-kit/deploy`

 ## Layout